Formative usability testing – Frequently Asked Questions?

 How should you document formative studies?

-When you are performing summative usability testing you already know exactly what your use-related risks are and you have a list of critical tasks that you are trying to verify users can perform without use errors.
-Because these tasks are clearly defined, it is easier to write a protocol and it is easier to design data collection forms for study moderators to use.
-In contrast, when you are conducting formative usability testing you are trying to identify use errors that you are not already aware of.
-Therefore, it is much harder to write a detailed protocol and design a data collection form.
-For this reason, it is critical to capture the data with video recordings.
-This is a safety measure you are taking to ensure that you will not miss valuable use errors or use tasks that you had not already identified.
-The use of video to record data allows the moderator to focus on observation and interviewing users with open-ended questions.
-This will generate the most value for your design team during the development process.
+When performing summative usability testing, you already know your use-related risks.
+You have a list of critical tasks you are trying to verify that users can perform without errors.
+Because these tasks are clearly defined, writing a protocol and designing data collection forms for study moderators to use is easier.
+In contrast, when conducting formative usability testing, you are trying to identify use errors that you are not already aware of.
+Therefore, writing a detailed protocol and designing a data collection form is much harder.

 Where is testing performed?